Over the past few years there has been a resurgence in our love for Middle Eastern food.

 Choosing vegetarian options should not equate to eating bland or uninteresting food.
 The spice blends and spices in this kit will bring out the best in your ingredients, and take your taste buds on a journey to the Middle East, were vegetables and grains are never boring or dull.
 Remember that, whatever the recipe says, you can put sumac with any salad!

-PERSIAN SPICE KIT contains 8 Herbies spices and spice blends;
+Contains 8 Herbies spices and spice blends;

 With recipes included for making Lamb Shanks and Rice, Kookoo-yeh-sabzi (herb omelette), Ghormeh Sebzi (slow cooked meat), Black Olive and Parsley Salad, Koofteh Berenji (succulent meatballs with rice) and Zereshk Polo (barberry rice with chicken).